 Revolutionizing Senior Living

 Stanford University’s lab, renowned for its work in VR, conducted a study involving 245 older adults and 39 caregivers across 16 senior care communities.
-This study explored the psychological and behavioral effects of VR on seniors, marking a pivotal moment in understanding VR’s role in enhancing the lives of the elderly.
+This study explored the psychological and behavioral effects of VR on seniors, marking a pivotal moment in understanding VR’s role in enhancing the lives of seniors.

 Additionally, a Stanford University study at John Knox Village senior community explored VR’s potential to improve the emotional well-being of older adults.
-This study took residents on a virtual trip to the International Space Station, illustrating the immersive and emotionally enriching experiences VR can offer.
+This study took residents on a virtual trip to the International Space Station, illustrating the immersive and emotionally enriching experiences senior VR entertainment can offer.

 The Many Benefits of VR for Seniors